Interconnection Standards

 Level 3 Interconnection

 Level 3 interconnection applies to systems up to 10 MW that do not qualify for either Level 1 or Level 2 interconnection procedures.
-Level 3 interconnection may require studies involving project scope, feasibility, impact, and facilities.
+Level 3 interconnection may require studies involving project scope, feasibility, system impact, and facilities.
 The customer may need to make a deposit and incur a portion of the total costs associated with these studies.
 Insurance levels will be determined on a case-by-case basis by the servicing utility.

 Program Overview